markfinger/python-js-host/README.md

 pip install js-host
 ```

-js-host requires access to a [node](https://nodejs.org) or [io.js](https://iojs.org/) binary.
+js-host requires access to a `node` binary provided by [Node.js](https://nodejs.org) or [io.js](https://iojs.org/).

 On OSX you can install node with `brew install node`.

-On Linux you can install node with `apt-get install nodejs` or a with a comparable command specific
+On Linux you can install node with `apt-get install nodejs` or a comparable command specific
 to your distribution's package manager.